sybaik1/CodeComplex/README.md

 Cases of disagreement were resolved through discussions among the annotators.
 Annotators shared their reasoning and reached a consensus.
-After reaching consensus, a final review of all annotations was conducted to ensure that the dataset met high-quality standards.
+After reaching a consensus, a final review of all annotations was conducted to ensure that the dataset met high-quality standards.
 Edge cases were revisited for thorough validation, and any ambiguities were resolved.